The Ultimate Guide to Iceland's Golden Circle

 These only add to an already beautiful sight.
 In addition to the dramatic valley and falls, the area looks over rolling fields right up to the magnificent ice sheet of the Langjokull glacier.

 Like the springs in Thingvellir and the water at the Geysir Geothermal Area, the river flows down Gullfoss from Langjokull.
-The river is called Hvita, and it was once a popular spot for river rafting in Iceland.
+The river is called Hvita, and it is a popular spot for river rafting tours in Iceland during the summer months.

 Summer is arguably the best season to visit Gullfoss.
 When there's no ice on the ground, a walkway takes you right up to the edge of the falls, close enough to feel the waterfall's mist on your face.